hpc-carpentry/hpc-shell/_episodes/05-scripts.md

 > > ```
 > > {: .language-bash}
 > >
 > > Note that this will also print directories appended with ".processed".
-To truely only get
+To truly only get
 > > files and not directories, we need to modify this to use the `find` command to give us only
 > > files in the current directory:
 > > ```